Sheldon Neuse

-Sheldon Lynn Neuse (/ˈnɔɪzi/ NOY-zee; born December 10, 1994) is an American professional baseball infielder for the Hanshin Tigers of Nippon Professional Baseball (NPB).
-He previously played in Major League Baseball (MLB) for the Los Angeles Dodgers and Oakland Athletics.
-He played college baseball for the Oklahoma Sooners.
+Sheldon Lynn Neuse (/ˈnɔɪzi/ NOY-zee; born December 10, 1994) is an American professional baseball infielder who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Los Angeles Dodgers and Oakland Athletics, and in Nippon Professional Baseball (NPB) for the Hanshin Tigers.

 Career

 Amateur career

 Neuse attended Fossil Ridge High School in Keller, Texas.
 The Texas Rangers selected him in the 38th round of the 2013 Major League Baseball (MLB) draft, but he did not sign.
 Neuse enrolled at the University of Oklahoma, where he played college baseball for the Oklahoma Sooners.
 In 2015, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League.
 As a junior at Oklahoma in 2016, Neuse hit .369/.465/.646 with 10 home runs and 48 runs batted in (RBIs).
 He won the Brooks Wallace Award, given annually to the best shortstop in college baseball.